Progress Bar Architecture

 • Uses MeshGenerationContext for custom arc rendering

-• Supports multi-segment mode (Overwatch-style)
+• Supports multi-segment cell mode (Overwatch-style)

 • Each segment rendered as consecutive arc